zinserjan/mocha-webpack/docs/guides/code-coverage.md

 };
 ```

 In this config we add `istanbul-instrumenter-loader` only when we want coverage reports.
-The loader must be the first entry in the loaders array so ensure that it gets applied as last.
+The loader must be the first entry in the loaders array to ensure that it gets applied as last.
 Alternatively you can also use the [`postLoaders` option](https://webpack.github.io/docs/configuration.html#module-preloaders-module-postloaders) when you are using webpack@1 or for webpack@2 the [`enforce` option](https://webpack.js.org/configuration/module/#rule-enforce).

 Another important detail is that the `include` option should be configured in the same way (but webpack compatible) as in the `package.json`. `istanbul-instrumenter-loader` does not respect the value in the package.json, that's why you need to configure it again.